 We recognise the importance of a consistent approach, underpinned by clearly stated values that are shared with all members of the school community to develop excellent standards of behaviour.
 We award a consistent number of Dojo points throughout school for agreed upon behaviour, linking to our behaviour charter.
 These are collated into house points each week towards a winning house reward at the end of each term.

-Each class has a positive visual reward system with 5 steps - for recognition of exceptional behaviour and behaviour for learning.
-This links to our traffic light system, whereby children can move back up the class reward system, for example a rocket, to reach the top, if they have had to move down from moving to orange, or, restart from moving to red.
-The traffic lights reset each lesson in Reception and Years 1-3, and after dinner time and the end of the day in Year 4, to give children the chance to move forward and promote positive behaviour for the remainder of the day.
-In Years 5 and 6, instead of the traffic light system, children's names are moved for a 'restorative conversation'.
+Each class has a distinct reward system that works for the class for recognition of exceptional behaviour and behaviour for learning.